Options

 In configuration files, you can use a TOML array, and each line will be run sequentially - joined with &&.

-Note that manylinux_2_24/manylinux_2_31 builds occur inside a debian derivative docker container, where manylinux2010 and manylinux2014 builds occur inside a CentOS one.
-So for manylinux_2_24/manylinux_2_31 the CIBW_BEFORE_ALL_LINUX command must use apt-get -y instead.
+Note that manylinux_2_31 builds occur inside a Debian derivative docker container, where manylinux2014 builds occur inside a CentOS one.
+So for manylinux_2_31 the before-all command must use apt-get -y instead.

 Execute a shell command preparing each wheel's build